Symmetries of Schroedinger equation with scalar and vector potentials: Main definitions

 The corresponding Hamiltonian $H$ looks as follows:

 where

-$A_0$ and $A_a$ are components of the vector-potential of the electromagnetic field, $e$ and $g$ are the coupling constants, and summation is imposed over the repeating indices $a$ over the values $a=1, 2, 3$.
+$A^0$ and $A^a$ are components of the vector potential of the electromagnetic field, $e$ is the coupling constant associated with the particle charge, which, up to the redefinition of $A^0$ and $A^a$ can be (and will be) chosen as the unity, and summation is imposed over the repeating indices $a$ over the values $a=1, 2, 3$.
 Moreover, the potentials of the external field are supposed to be time independent.

-Usually the vector-potential is supposed to satisfy the continuity equation which, in view of its time independence, is reduced to the divergence-less condition for the vector $A^a$.
-However we prefer to change it by the condition $A_3=0$ which always can be done using the gauge transformations.
+The vector-potential should satisfy the continuity equation which, in view of its time independence, is reduced to the divergenceless condition for the vector potential.
+However we prefer to change it by the condition $A^3=0$ which always can be done using the gauge transformations.
 In particular we can set:

-were $F_1=\frac{\p F}{\p x_1}$, etc, $F$ and $\bf x$, $G$ are functions of $\bf x$.
-In this case the vector potential is not supposed to be divergentless, and it is the price which we pay for the reduction of the number of arbitrary elements, i.e., non-trivial components of the potential.
+were $F_1=\frac{\p F}{\p x_1}$, etc, $F$ and $G$ are functions of $\bf x$.
+In this case the vector potential is not supposed to be divergenceless, and it is the price which we pay for the reduction of the number of arbitrary elements, i.e., non-trivial components of the potential.

-To simplify the following calculations we find it be convenient to express functions $A^1$ and $A^2$ via another functions, i.e., $F$ and $G$.
-Notice that just function $F$ generates the divergentless part of the vector-potential.
+To simplify the following calculations we express functions $A^1$ and $A^2$ via another functions, i.e., $F$ and $G$.
+Notice that just function $G$ generates the divergenceless part of the vector-potential.

 Substituting (\ref{pi}) and (\ref{vp}) into (\ref{H1}) we reduce $H$ to the following form:

 where

 and $\{A^1,p_1\}=A^1p_1+p_1A^1$.